A unified approach to the performance analysis of caching systems

 We now explain how Che's approximation can be exploited to obtain a more accurate analysis of the cache network, under the three replication strategies defined in Sec. \ref{subsec:rep}.
 To describe our improved technique, it is sufficient to consider the simple case of just two caches (tandem network).
 Indeed, the extension of our method to general network is straightforward.

-Moreover, we will limit ourselves to the case in which the traffic produced by the users satisfies the IRM model (\emph{i.e.}, the exogenous process of requests for each object is indeed Poisson).
+Moreover, we will limit ourselves to the case of {networks of LRU caches} in which the traffic produced by the users satisfies the IRM model (\emph{i.e.}, the exogenous process of requests for each object is Poisson).
 The general idea is to try to capture (though still in an approximate way) the existing correlation among the states of neighboring caches, which is totally neglected under the Poisson approximation.
 To do so, a different approximation is needed for each considered replication strategy, as explained in the following sections.